 What is the maximum amount of income that I can earn in order to qualify for the Section 8 Program?

 At the time of application, the most current Income Guidelines will be provided.
 You can also contact our office at 407-742-8406.

 I am interested in moving into your jurisdiction.
 What would be my next step?

 You must inform your initial/originating housing office of your decision to transfer your housing voucher to our jurisdiction.
-You will need to inform your housing office that our jurisdiction will not absorb your housing voucher and provide them the most current payment standards, please contact our office at 407-742-8400 or visit our Housing web page at www.osceola.org.
-If your transfer is approved, your housing office must mail your portability packet to our office at Osceola County Section 8 Housing Office, 330 N. Beaumont Ave, Kissimmee, FL 34741, attention Portability.
+You will need to inform your housing office that our jurisdiction will not absorb your housing voucher and provide them the most current payment standards, please contact our office at 407-742-8400 or visit housing.osceola.org.
+If your transfer is approved, your housing office must mail your portability packet to our office at Osceola County Section 8 Housing Office, 1392 E. Vine Street, Kissimmee, FL 34744, attention Portability.
 Please note that portability packets will NOT be accepted via fax.

 Is the Osceola County Section 8 Housing Office currently absorbing vouchers.